Welcome to Saga's privacy hub. Protecting your personal information and being clear about how we use your data is important to us.

 Access to your information: You have a statutory right of access to personal data that we hold about you.
 In order to exercise this right, we ask that you apply in writing, either via letter or email.
 Please refer to the information you wish to see giving dates where possible.
 Please note that we may ask for further information from you including proof of identity.

-We will not administer Subject Access requests made by a third party (such as a relative or friend) unless accompanied by written authority of the individual who is the subject of the request.
+We will not administer Subject Access requests made by a third party (such as a relative or friend) unless accompanied by written authority of the individual who is the subject of the request, proof of power of attorney or other legal certification.

 You will not have to pay a fee to access your personal information (or to exercise any other rights).
 However, in exceptional circumstances, we may charge a reasonable fee or refuse to comply with your request.